dsikkema/playdo/TECHNICAL_NOTES.md

 3. **UserRepository** - Manages database operations for user authentication and management in SQLite.

+4. **UserService** - Handles user management operations including account creation, updates, authentication, password hashing, and validation.

-4. **ResponseGetter** - Interfaces with the Anthropic Claude API to generate AI responses for user messages.
+5. **ResponseGetter** - Interfaces with the Anthropic Claude API to generate AI responses for user messages.

-5. **Models** - Pydantic data models that represent conversations, messages, content blocks, and users, ensuring type safety across the application.
+6. **Models** - Pydantic data models that represent conversations, messages, content blocks, and users, ensuring type safety across the application.

-6. **Settings** - Configuration management via environment variables, making the application configurable across different environments.
+7. **Settings** - Configuration management via environment variables, making the application configurable across different environments.

-7. **CLI Interface** - A command-line interface for interacting with the application, useful for testing and development.
+8. **CLI Interface** - A command-line interface for interacting with the application, useful for testing and development.
+There is an app at playdo/cli/user_cli.py that can be run with `python -m playdo.cli.user_cli`, which manages user accounts, and also an app at playdo/cli/cli_app.py that can be run with `python -m playdo.cli.cli_app`, which is used to view and send messages on conversations.

 ## Main Application Structure